uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

     ##  starships
     ##         17

-To split a dataset an apply an operation to separate parts, we can use the `split()` function:
+To split a dataset and apply an operation to separate parts, we can use the `split()` function:

 ``` r
 unique(mtcars$cyl)